partlybakedideas/hitchhikersguidetothegalaxy/README.md

 How it will work
 ===
 To start, we are going to make a bunch dot.txt files, load them up on a raspberry pi zero.
-It will look very makeshift, and it will say "don't panic" in large, friendly letters.
+It will look very makeshift, and it will say "DON'T PANIC" in large, friendly letters.